DinhLongHuynh/SciLifeLab_agent_workshop/Section_2_MCP/MCP_python_SDK/README.md

 ### Run the Server and Client

+1. Ensure that all required dependencies are installed correctly.
+For detailed setup instructions, see ```SciLifeLab_agent_workshop/README.md```

-1. Open a terminal and navigate to the project directory:
+2. Open a terminal and navigate to the project directory:

     ```bash
     cd Section_2_MCP/
     ```

-2. Create and activate a virtual environment:
+3. Activate the virtual environment if it is deactivated (see step 1 for details):

     ```bash
-    python3 -m venv .venv
-    source .venv/bin/activate
+    source ../.venv/bin/activate
-    ```

-3. Install the required dependencies:

-    ```bash
-    pip install -r requirements.txt
     ```

 4. Provide the correct API key that was sent to you via email in the ```MCP_python_SDK/.env``` file.
 Replace ```"PASTE-YOUR_KEY-HERE"``` with your actual key, making sure to keep the double quotes.